 Special Research Students normally receive support for round trip travel (or two one-way tickets) and no relocation expenses.
-However, a Special Research Student may alternatively choose to receive a one-way ticket and actual relocation expenses, which can be reimbursed up to the maximum level stipulated in the appended table.
+However, a Special Research Student may alternatively choose to

 Reimbursement of relocation expenses can only be provided once.

 If a Special Research Student voluntarily terminates the agreement within the first three months, OIST S.C. may request return of the total amount provided.
 If the termination is due to unavoidable circumstances (including family health reasons), OIST S.C. may waive the claim regarding return of the above amount.